firebase/firebase-js-sdk/docs-devsite/auth.md

 This will load the reCAPTCHA config, which indicates whether the reCAPTCHA verification flow should be triggered for each auth provider, into the current Auth session.

-If initializeRecaptchaConfig() is not invoked, the auth flow will always start without reCAPTCHA verification.
+For email auth, if initializeRecaptchaConfig() is not invoked, the auth flow will always start without reCAPTCHA verification.
 If the provider is configured to require reCAPTCHA verification, the SDK will transparently load the reCAPTCHA config and restart the auth flows.

 Thus, by calling this optional method, you will reduce the latency of future auth flows.
 Loading the reCAPTCHA config early will also enhance the signal collected by reCAPTCHA.

+For phone auth, if initializeRecaptchaConfig() is not invoked, the auth flow will always use reCAPTCHA v2 verification.
+If the provider is configured to require reCAPTCHA Enterprise verification, the phone verification will fail.

+Thus, calling this method early is required for reCAPTCHA Enterprise verification in phone auth flows.

 This method does not work in a Node.js environment.